Palm Bay, FL Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, Palm Bay has net metering through Florida Power & Light (FPL), which serves most of the area.
-FPL offers 1:1 net metering, meaning you receive full retail rate credits for excess solar energy your system sends to the grid.
+Yes, Palm Bay residents have access to net metering through Florida Power & Light (FPL).
+FPL offers 1:1 net metering, meaning you receive full retail rate credits for excess electricity your solar panels send to the grid.